 Letters of Support

-Organizations requesting letters of support from, or the endorsement of, the Bergen County Workforce Investment Board are asked to provide an Executive Summary or short narrative that, at a minimum, includes the following information:
+Organizations requesting letters of support from, or the endorsement of, the Bergen County Workforce Development Board are asked to provide an Executive Summary or short narrative that, at a minimum, includes the following information:

 Attention: Executive Director

 60 State Street, Room 200